Describes the available methods for authenticating Greenplum Database clients.

 pg_hba.conf file to enable users' access to databases and to secure the gpadmin user.
 Consider removing entries that have

 trust authentication, since they allow anyone with access to the server to connect with any role they choose.
 For local (UNIX socket) connections, use

 ident authentication, which requires the operating system user to match the role specified.
 For local and remote TCP connections,

-ident authentication requires the client’s host to run an indent service.
-You could install an ident service on the coordinator host and then use
+ident authentication requires the client's host to run an indent service.
+You could install an ident service on the master host and then use

 ident authentication for local TCP connections, for example